project-codeflare/mcad/README.md

 [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
 This prototype
 does not implement quotas or dispatching to multiple clusters.

+See [PORTING.md](PORTING.md) for instructions on how to port AppWrappers from MCAD to MicroMCAD.

 ## Getting Started

 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.